timsainb/birdbrain/README.md

 Tim Sainburg & Marvin Thielk

-This is a small library for viewing the [songbird/bat brain atlas'](https://www.uantwerpen.be/en/research-groups/bio-imaging-lab/research/mri-atlases/starling-brain-atlas/) (Poirier et al., 2008; De Groof et al., 2016; Vellema et al., 2011; Gunturken et al., 2013; Washington et al., 2018).
-It currently has examples of European starling, Canary, Zebra finch, Mustached bat, and Pigeon brain atlas'.
+This is a small library for viewing the [songbird/bat brain atlases](https://www.uantwerpen.be/en/research-groups/bio-imaging-lab/research/mri-atlases/starling-brain-atlas/) (Poirier et al., 2008; De Groof et al., 2016; Vellema et al., 2011; Gunturken et al., 2013; Washington et al., 2018).
+It currently has examples of European starling, Canary, Zebra finch, Mustached bat, and Pigeon brain atlases.

 The package can do things like: